leonbur/table/README.md

 #11.0
 #23d35e2be72f
 ```
-* `-h` will parse the first line as the header and allow selecting the columns by name
-* `-s` will choose which columns to output

 ## Selecting
 1. regular select: `-s`/`--select`. select the columns by name (if `--header` flag is on) or by the index of the column.